 |

 In accordance with the OMRON Principles, we at the OMRON Group strive to help create a sustainable society throughout the world by taking dual approaches.
 One is to supply products and services that contribute positively to the global environment, and the other is to maximize effective use of all management resources.
-Moreover, we pursue “Green Procurement” of materials and reduced resin molding material waste to contribute to lower environmental impact.
+Moreover, we pursue “Green Procurement” of materials, reduction of greenhouse gas emissions (GHG) in the supply chain and reduced resin molding material waste to contribute to lower environmental impact.
 Here, we proactively adopt materials that do not contain hazardous chemical substances, pursuing procurement that contributes to reducing environmental impact as well as reducing the amount of resin molding material waste.

 In green procurement, we specified ecology (reduction of environmental impact) and compliance (observance of laws, regulations, and social norms) as key programs that should be promoted across its supply chain.
 As such, we certify green suppliers from dual perspectives—establishment of an EMS for environmental management and a CMS for management of chemical substances contained in products.

 At present, we award or renew certification to suppliers who meet the criteria for green supplier certification revised in 2014.
-During fiscal 2021, we certified 100 more companies, reaching a cumulative 3,126.
-We plan to evaluate uncertified suppliers during fiscal 2022.
+In fiscal 2023, we certified 97 additional supplies, reaching a cumulative 3,285.
+We plan to evaluate uncertified suppliers in fiscal 2024.

 Green Procurement (Criteria and Documents/Forms)